scripting/feedlandSupport/docs/categories.md

 ### Assigning feeds to categories

-Choose My feed list in the first menu.
+Choose <i>My feed list</i> in the first menu.
 These are all the feeds you're subscribed to.

 To the right of each name you'll see an icon that looks like a tag.
 If the tag is dark that means the feed has categories already set, if it's light, only <i>All</i> is checked.
 Here's what that looks like: